jpita/skitest/README.md

 ### Bug 1

-When the last key pressed is left-arrow, when we refresh the browser the game doesn't start, shows a blank page and this error in the console
+When the last key pressed is left-arrow, when we refresh the browser, the game doesn't start, it shows a blank page and this error in the console:

 ![console error](https://i.ibb.co/k61kMt3/Screenshot-2023-10-31-at-19-13-22.png)